sbalmt/xcheme/packages/core/README.md

-# xcheme
+# XCHEME

-Provide all core components in one package.
+This package provides the XCHEME components library.

 ## License